 People in Transitory Locations People at transitory locations such as recreational vehicle (RV) parks, campgrounds, hotels and motels (including those on military sites), hostels, marinas, racetracks, circuses, or carnivals Counted at the residence where they live and sleep most of the time.
 If there is no residence where they can live and sleep most of the time, they are counted where they live and sleep more than anywhere else.
 If time is equally divided, or if the usual residence cannot be determined, they are counted at the residence where they are staying on Census Day.
 People in Religious-Related Residential Facilities People in religious group quarters such as covenants and monasteries Counted at the residence where they live and sleep most of the time.
 If they do not have a residence where they live and sleep most of the time, they are counted at the facility.
 People in Workers' Residential Facilities People in workers' group living quarters and Job Corps Centers Counted at the residence where they live and sleep most of the time.
 If they do not have a residence where they live and sleep most of the time, they are counted at the facility.
-Source: U.S. Census Bureau
+Source: U.S. Census Bureau ·

-D. 2014 Group Quarters Survey Form
+D. Group Quarters Survey Form

 Group Quarter Facility Name Date

-Unit ‡ ŧ
+Unit #

-1. What is your name?
-Print name below Last Name: First Name:
+1. Einst Manage ow

-2. Do you consider this facility your " primary place of residence"?
+2. Do you consider this facility your "primary place of residence"?

 Yes No (Go to Question 3)

-3. (If No) What is the full address of t residence? he place that you consider your primary place of
+3. (If No) What is the full addre residence? f the place that you consider your primary place of

-A partment Number
+Street Name:

-Prival Devite Addresse
+Rural Route Address:

 City/Work Site:

 State or Foreign Country:

 ZIP Code:

-\"Primary place of residence" means a place where a person sleeps on a weekly basis; if a person has more than one residence, "primary place of residence" means a place where the person sleeps more often during the calendar year.
+^{&}quot;Primary place of residence" means a place where a person sleeps on a weekly basis; if a person has more than one residence, "primary place of residence" means a place where the person sleeps more often during the calendar year.

-E. 2014 Group Quarters Population Summary
+E. Group Quarters Population Summary